OilCan/pager_duty_openapi_client/docs/AutomationActionsApi.md

   cursor: 'cursor_example', # String | Optional parameter used to request the \"next\" set of results from an API.
 The value provided here is most commonly obtained from the `next_cursor` field of the previous request.
 When no value is provided, the request starts at the beginning of the result set.
   name: 'name_example', # String | Filters results to include the ones matching the name (case insensitive substring matching)
   runner_id: 'runner_id_example', # String | Filters results to include the ones linked to the specified runner.
 Specifying the value `any` filters results to include the ones linked to runners only, thus omitting the results not linked to runners.
-  classification: OpenapiClient::AutomationActionsActionClassificationEnum::DIAGNOSTIC, # AutomationActionsActionClassificationEnum | Filters results to include the ones matching the specified classification (aka category)
+  classification: PagerDutyOpenapiClient::AutomationActionsActionClassificationEnum::DIAGNOSTIC, # AutomationActionsActionClassificationEnum | Filters results to include the ones matching the specified classification (aka category)
   team_id: 'team_id_example', # String | Filters results to include the ones associated with the specified team.
   service_id: 'service_id_example', # String | Filters results to include the ones associated with the specified service
   action_type: 'script' # String | Filters results to include the ones matching the specified action type